VictoriaMetrics/vmgather/SECURITY.md

 ## Beta Notice

 VMExporter is currently in beta.
-Security has not been audited for production use.

 ## Reporting Security Issues